>

 The proportion of Israelis who gain academic education is one of the highest in the world.
 Israel has ten universities and dozens of colleges that are qualified to award academic degrees under state supervision.
 In recent years, researchers and scientists produced by the Technion Institute of Technology in Haifa, the Hebrew University in Jerusalem, and the Weizmann Institute of Science in Rehovot have made some major breakthroughs in economics, physics, and chemistry.
 Some of them have received Nobel prizes for their contribution to global society.

 These academic institutes produce tens of thousands of graduates in the social sciences and technology fields each year.
-They also train nearly 3000 new lawyers and roughly 1,500 accountants per year, a remarkably high rate relative to the population size compared to other developed countries.
+They also train nearly 3000 new lawyers and roughly 1,500 accountants per year, an remarkably high rate relative to the population size compared to other developed countries.

 Hebrew is spoken by all sectors of the population, including the Arab population.
 Arabic and Russian are common mother tongues in the country.
 Israeli students acquire basic English skills and usually learn an additional, third language.
 Besides Hebrew, an enormous range of languages is spoken on the Israeli street, as a reflection of the country’s diverse population.